njch5/oo-ride-share/README.md

 1. Add the person who **didn't** fork the repository as a [collaborator](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/).
 1. Both individuals will clone the forked repo: $ git clone `[YOUR FORKED REPO URL]`
 1. Both partners `cd` into their project directory
 1. Each partner should run `bundle install`, this command will read the `Gemfile` and install all the required gems (like rake!).
+If you are curious you can [read more about gemfiles](https://tosbourn.com/what-is-the-gemfile/).
 1. Run `rake` to run the tests

 ### Process